benjaminbolling/CoursesProjectPortfolio/README.md

 # CoursesProjectPortfolio
-A portfolio of some courses' projects, taken at various universities.
+A portfolio of some courses' projects and the theses, taken at various universities.
 The respective abbreviations are defined in the list below.

 | Abbreviation | University |
 | ----- | ----- |